Don’t see your savings getting any higher compared to last month?

 A budget is the best tool to ensure you don’t spend above your financial limits.
 This ensures that you have savings for next month and extra cash for emergency expenses.
 Budgeting will also help you evaluate your financial health so you can make any necessary changes.

-Start by writing down all your expenses and your income.
+Now, start by writing down all your expenses and your income.
 When writing down your income, you can include:

 - Child support

 - Social security